Generalized Laplace Inference in Multiple Change-Points Models: Finite-Sample Evaluations

 Overall, the results in Table \ref{Table M0}-\ref{Table M2} confirm previous findings about the performance of existing methods.
 Bai's (1997) method has a coverage rate below the nominal level when the size of the break is small.
 For example, in model M2, with $\lambda_{0}=0.5$ and $\delta^{0}=0.8$, it has a coverage probability below 82\% even though the Sup-Wald test rejects roughly for 70\% of the samples.
 With smaller break sizes, it systematically fails to cover the true break date with correct probability.
 In contrast, the method of \citet{elliott/mueller:07} yields very accurate empirical coverage rates.
 However, the average length of the confidence intervals obtained is systematically much larger than those from all other methods across all DGPs, break sizes and break locations.
 For large break sizes, Bai's (1997) method delivers good coverage rates and the shortest average length among all methods.

 The GL method displays good coverage rates across different break magnitudes and tends to have the shortest lengths among all methods for all break magnitudes, except for $\delta^{0}=1.6$ in model M2 for which Bai's (1997) confidence interval is slightly shorter.
 In Model M3, the coverage rates of OLS-CR are more accurate than those with the GL method although the difference is not large.
 Thus the GL method strikes a good balance between adequate coverage probability and short average lengths, thus confirming the theoretical results on bet-proofness.
+This is also consistent with Figures \ref{Fig1}-\ref{Fig2} which show that the asymptotic distribution of the GL estimator does not underestimate uncertainty about the break location even when the break magnitude is small thereby yielding good coverage rates also in this case.
+In model M1 the GL method leads to shorter lengths than Bai's even for large breaks.
+This is not in contradiction with Figure \ref{Fig2} because model M1 is a simpler model than that reported in the figure which shows that the density of the asymptotic distribution of the GL estimator is more spread out than that from \citet{bai:97RES}.

+Non-reported simulations show that the GL method is robust to heteroskedastic errors $e_{t}=\left|z_{t}\right|u_{t}$ and non-normal errors.
+The case of multiple breaks is not considered since they are expected to be similar as in the single break case by virtue of the assumption that the break dates are sufficiently separated.
+Finally, in the supplement we compare the GL method above with its continuous record counterparts developed in \citet{casini/perron_Lap_CR_Single_Inf}.
+Overall, we find that both estimation and confidence intervals based on GL-LN perform well relative to the continuous record counterparts, where significant gains appear to occur when there is high serial correlation in the errors.
+See the additional results reported in the supplement.